cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-getting-started-en.md

 ![6-agi-faucet](https://ucarecdn.com/2b55b413-41e5-48fe-a734-158dd589c8a3/)

 7. You should receive 10 testnet AGIX.
 If you do not receive these testnet tokens, you can [request help from the support team](https://iohk.zendesk.com/hc/en-us/requests/new).

+**Getting testnet ada (tADA)**

+You will need testnet ada at later stages to be able to pay the fee for migrating your tokens from Cardano to Ethereum.
+Note that ada is not required when migrating Ethereum tokens to Cardano, as you will be paying testnet Ethers for transaction fees.

+1. First, make sure to download and install the testnet Cardano wallet - [testnet Daedalus](https://testnets.cardano.org/en/testnets/cardano/get-started/wallet/) or [Yoroi Nightly](https://chrome.google.com/webstore/detail/yoroi-nightly/poonlenmfdfbjfeeballhiibknlknepo).
+2. Go to the [faucet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/) for requesting tADA.
+3. Enter the address of the account where you want to top up funds.
+4. If you have been issued with an API key, please enter this to access any additional funds you may have been allocated.
+5. Click ‘Request funds’.
+Funds will be in the testnet account you specified within a few minutes.